scribo-dev/public-docs/docs/actions/overview.md

 # Actions Overview

-Some components on our library support user interactions, like:
+Some components of our library support user interactions, like:

 - Button clicks
-- Forms submition
+- Forms submission
 - Form change

-Those type of events are handled on Scribo on a workflow style where you can combine multiple action like execute a JS code, navigate to a route, send form data to Google Sheets and much more.
+Those types of events are handled on Scribo in a workflow style where you can combine multiple actions like executing a JS code, navigating to a route, sending form data to Google Sheets, and much more.

 Here is a simple example of a button "On Click" event: